What is laser marking on plastic extrusion?

 Laser Marking Machine

-The technology of laser marking of plastic involves the use of a laser beam to discolor the surface of a plastic material.
-The surface fades to black or dark gray, depending on the selected graphics and text.
+The technology of laser marking of plastic involves using a laser beam to discolor the surface of a plastic material.
+Depending on the selected graphics and text, the surface fades to black or dark gray.
 Marking is done by moving a laser beam across the surface of a plastic material during the bleaching process, which creates high-contrast lettering.

 In this article, we’ll take a look at some of the key benefits of using laser marking systems, plastics, and popular marking methods used in the industry.